kevin-funderburg/AppleScripts/README.md

 # My AppleScripts

-Collection of AppleScripts I've developed or acquired over the years for many purposes.
+Collection of AppleScripts I've developed or acquired over the years.
 Some are great as standalone scripts while others are great for incorporation with others.

 > This repo is in continuous development and will be updated as scripts are developed (and as I have time).